sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/07binarySearchTreeAndStack.md

 ---

 #### Can a particular order of push and pop operations of a stack produce DFS-Pre-Order traversal of a BST?

+* ToDo: Add the overview steps like [BST In-Order Using A Stack.](#can-a-particular-order-of-push-and-pop-operations-of-a-stack-create-bst-in-order-traversal)

 ![010buildBstUsingStack.png](../../../../../assets/images/dataStructures/uc/module06programmingAssignments/010buildBstUsingStack.png)